mvysny/ktgpio-example-app/README.md

 Obviously you'll need a Raspberry PI, in order to run the binary produced by the build.
 By default this project builds an arm64 binary which only works on 64-bit Linux (I'm running Ubuntu 21.04 arm64 on my RPI 3B with 1G of RAM but the binary should work on any arm64 Linux, say on
 RPI 4).
-If you'd like to build this project for an arm32 Linux, see below for a list of tips.
+If you'd like to build this project for an arm32 Linux, see below on how to do this.

 Make sure to install the gpio and i2c packages on your Raspberry PI before you try to run the binary, for example by running